lybrn/worklog-cli/README.md

 .
 Setup
 ```

-2. Next, scroll down to the first day of the month your invoicing for, add another new entry
+2. Next, scroll down in your worklog to the first day of the month you'll be invoicing for, add another new entry
 for the client.
 This time you'll add information about the current invoice.

-Copy this
-template exactly:
+Copy this template exactly:

 ```
 Sunday October 1st, 2020
 ========================

-Mike's Pizza
+Mike's Pizza ($75)
 ------------

 * Invoice Data
-* Invoice Number: Invoice-Mikes-20201031-101
+* Invoice Number: Invoice-AB-Mikes-20201031-101
 * Invoice Date: 2020-10-31
 * Invoice Due: 2020-11-30
 * Invoice Period: November 2020
 * Invoice Work Type: Task work
 ```

+As part of this step you'll need to choose an invoice number format.
+I suggest:

+`Invoice-AB-Mikes-20201031-101`

+That is:

+- `Invoice-`
+- `AB-`, your initials
+- `Mikes`, client shortname
+- `20201031`, last day of the invoice period
+- `101`, a sequential number starting from 101

 3. Run: `worklog days`

 This will list all dates in your worklog.
 Look at the top and bottom of the list and make sure
-there are any badly parsed dates.
-You dont' want to see any dates in the future or in the past.
+there aren't any badly parsed dates.
+You don't want to see any dates in the future or in the past.
-I practice, bad dates usually show up in 1970.
-If there are any bad dates, find then in your worklog
+In practice, bad dates usually show up in 1970.
+If there are any bad dates, find them in your worklog
 file and fix them, then repeat this step to confirm all is good.

 4. Run: `worklog cats`